Saif al-Arab Gaddafi: Death

 On 30 April 2011, a Libyan government spokesman, Moussa Ibrahim, announced an air strike on Saif al-Arab's house had killed Saif al-Arab, along with three of Muammar Gaddafi's grandchildren.
 Moussa Ibrahim refused to release the names of the grandchildren killed for "privacy reasons".
 The government also claimed Muammar Gaddafi was present in the house during the attack, but "escaped".
 The next day Libyan state TV showed footage of two bodies in a hospital fully covered and veiled, and thus unidentifiable, but claimed that one of them was Saif al-Arab Gaddafi's corpse.

-NATO said it struck a command and control center, not a residential structure and that it was not targeting individuals.
+NATO said it struck a command-and-control center, not a residential structure and that it was not targeting individuals.
 The British Foreign and Commonwealth Office says it is unable to verify if Saif al-Arab or his relatives were killed.

-Members of the opposition centred in Benghazi have speculated that the Libyan government's claim of Saif al-Arab's death was a tactic to gain sympathy.
+Members of the opposition centered in Benghazi have speculated that the Libyan government's claim of Saif al-Arab's death was a tactic to gain sympathy.
 Abdul Hafez Goga, spokesman for the National Transitional Council, said he thinks it could all be fabrication: "Back in 1986, Gaddafi once claimed that Ronald Reagan, then US president, had launched a strike on his compound in Tripoli and killed his daughter.
 Many journalists since then investigated and found out that the actual child that had died had nothing to do with Gaddafi, that he sort of adopted her posthumously."

 NATO claimed that it has no evidence of his death and could neither confirm nor deny Libyan claims.
-They further said what the Libyan government has called a "residence" actually held an underground bunker which is used as a command and control center and that was the target.
+They further said what the Libyan government has called a "residence" actually held an underground bunker which is used as a command-and-control center and that was the target.